ramonvictor/gulp-protractor-qa/readme.md

 Where your AngularJS view files are located.
 Protractor QA will watch the changes in those files to verify if all `element()` selectors could be found.

-## Supported selectors
+## Watched selectors by gulp-protractor-qa

-Gulp-protractor-qa is currently supporting the following `element()`  selectors:
+Gulp-protractor-qa is currently watching the following `element()` selectors:
 - `by.model()`;
 - `by.binding()`;
 - `by.css('[attr-name="attr-value"]')`;